Coral M. Aponte Rivera

 Hilary elevates Flamboyan’s profile and expands engagement with the organization by strengthening its local and national brand, broadening its visibility, and attracting partnership support to advance its strategic goals.
 A proud product of California’s public schools, she is passionate about ensuring equity for those furthest from opportunity.

 Prior to joining Flamboyan, Hilary led the Communications Team at the District of Columbia Public Schools (DCPS) and oversaw press, digital, strategic, and crisis communications for the broader school district and in support of its 116 schools.
 Before DCPS, she served as an editor and program director at Media Matters for America, and in communications roles advancing human rights at the Equal Rights Center in Washington, DC and Border Action Network in Tucson, Arizona.

 Hilary holds a Master’s degree in Public Diplomacy from the University of Southern California, and a Bachelor’s degree in Communication and Spanish Studies from Santa Clara University.
 When she’s not advancing Flamboyan’s mission, she is a dancer and dance instructor specializing in tap.
-She lives in the DC area with her husband, daughter, and rescue cat.
+She lives in the DC area with her husband, two children, and rescue cat.
 Connect with Hilary on LinkedIn.